Ethan7/ConfliBERT-dockerV2/README.md

 This repository provides a Dockerized environment for fine-tuning the ConfliBERT model for text classification and NER tasks.
 (Note: This setup is specifically for ConfliBERT, not for other BERT models.)

+## Project Overview
+ConfliBERT is a transformer-based model designed for event extraction, text classification, and named entity recognition (NER) in conflict and security-related datasets.
+This repository provides a reproducible, containerized workflow for training and evaluating ConfliBERT on your own data.

+Supported tasks:
+- Multi-label text classification
+- Multi-class text classification
+- Binary classification
+- Named Entity Recognition (NER)

 ## Getting Started

 ### 1. Clone the Repository